mmuratarat/mmuratarat.github.io/_pages/faq.md

 69. [What's the difference between convex and non-convex cost function? what does it mean when a cost function is non-convex?](#What’s the difference between convex and non-convex cost function? what does it mean when a cost function is non-convex?)
 69. How do you deal with missing value in a data set?
 70. How to find a confidence interval for accuracy of a model?
+71. Does tree-based methods such as Decision Tree handle multicollinearity by itself?
+72. How to model count data?
 71. How do you deal with high cardinality?